railroadmedia/icons/README.md

 ## Adding New Icons

-- Make sure your svg is a 100x100 square and place it in the assets/svg directory
+1. Make sure your svg is a 100x100 square and place it in the assets/svg directory
-- Run the above command

-Install the dependencies
+2. Install the dependencies - `yarn install`

-`yarn install`

-Generate the Font
+3. Generate the Font - `yarn font:generate`

-`yarn font:generate`

 ## Deployment to S3